 disclaimer

 The Nevada Department of Motor Vehicles maintains the driving records of motorists registered in the state.
 Residents can only access their own driving records.
 Third-party requestors, including current or prospective employees and insurance companies, may only access these records after getting approved by the Nevada DMV.

-For motorists requesting their record, requests can be made online, in person or via mail.
+Motorists can request their records online, in person, or via mail.
 Online requests may be processed using the Nevada Official Driving Records Online tool.
-To submit a request using this tool, the requestor may be required to provide their license number, personal information, social security number, and the type of record being requested.
-Requestors are charged an $8 standard fee for the 3 or 10-year report delivered online.
+To submit a request using this tool, the requester may be required to provide their license number, personal information, social security number, and the type of record requested.
+Requestors are charged an $8 standard fee for the 3- or 10-year report delivered online.

-Records are also available at the self-service kiosks in the various DMV offices across the state.
+Records are also available at the various DMV offices' self-service kiosks.
 An in-person request costs $8 plus a processing fee of $1.
 For a mail-in request, the requesting party may be required to complete the Application for Individual Record Information (IR 002) form, which should be sent along with the $8 fee as a cheque or money order.

 Third-party requestors may also have to obtain notarized authorizations from the subjects of the records requested and submit these along with completed forms available on the Public Records Access page of the DMV website.
-Each request should also be accompanied by the applicable fees.
-Requests can be submitted in person or via mail to the main DMV office in the judicial district where the subject is resident.
+The applicable fees should also accompany each request.
+Requests can be submitted in person or via mail to the main DMV office in the judicial district where the subject resides.

 How to Prepare for Traffic Court in Nevada

-In Nevada, preparing for traffic court requires a thorough understanding of the state's traffic laws, including speed limits, right-of-way rules, and specific regulations governing traffic violations.
-One distinctive feature of Nevada's judicial process is the availability of traffic schools as a potential option for mitigating or dismissing certain traffic citations.
+In Nevada, preparing for traffic court requires a thorough understanding of the state's traffic laws, including speed limits, right-of-way rules, and specific traffic violation regulations.
+One distinctive feature of Nevada's judicial process is the availability of traffic schools as a potential option for mitigating or dismissing specific traffic citations.
 Depending on the county, there may be variations in court procedures and the availability of diversion programs for traffic offenders.

+disclaimer